alanng10/class-lang/Docue/Article/Word/a.md

 Word "make" has meaning that is do new entity.

+Word "import" has meaning that is port inn.

+Word "export" has meaning that is port out.

 Word "state" has meaning that is executable entity.

 Word "count" has meaning that is applied.